denis-yuen/write_api_experiment/README.md

   The Dockstore tutorial earlier would've specified the server-url alongside the token.
 Unless you're running your own dockstore webservice, the Dockstore production server-url is "https://www.dockstore.org:8443" and the Dockstore staging server-url is "https://staging.dockstore.org:8443".
 Note this down, it will also later be used in the Write API client properties file.
 - Quay.io integration

   In order to publish to Dockstore, Quay.io must be linked to Dockstore.
+See [Dockstore](https://dockstore.org/docs/getting-started-with-dockstore) on how to link your Quay.io account to Dockstore.

 - Write API web service URL